luckyfan-cs/luckyfan-cs.github.io/_pages/about.md

 Awards, Acknowledgements, and Services
 ------
-* Reviewer for KDD (2023), ITS, Transactions On SMC: Systems, Physica A, TFS, TII
+* Reviewer for ITS, Transactions On SMC: Systems, Physica A, TFS, TII
 * Outstanding Undergraduate Thesis Award
 * Outstanding Undergraduate Student
 * Excellent Student Scholarship (2017-2019)